Mikey-E/nerfbaselines-grocery/README.md

 | tensorf                 |      ✅     |      ❌       | lego | 36.49, 36.52 | 0.983, 0.983 | 0.022, 0.022 | |
 | nerfw                   |      ❌     |      ❌       | | | | | TypeError: __init__() got an unexpected keyword argument 'devices' |

+Important:
+- utils/convert.py requires colmap on the system.
+Our recommended way is to simply run:
+`conda install -c conda-forge colmap` and consider that you may need a cuda toolkit first for this.
+Highly consider making a separate conda environment to run convert.py.
+Before running convert.py, the dataset about to be converted must have its images folder named as "input". utils contains a script for doing this and it should be run first if the input image folder is not already named as such.
+Not all the new images may write to the created image folder.
+In our case we (afterward) have renamed input to images so they are all there and are all the original size.

 Recommended:
 - Create a soft-link called "datasets", at the highest directory level, to point to wherever you will keep the nerfbaselines datasets.